Skip to main content

 • Sequencing Events

-Step 4: Align and Fine-Tune Your Resource (Optional)
+Step 4: Align and fine-tune (optional)

-• Assign curriculum standards: Choose from built-in standards (Common Core, NGSS, IB, and more), or enter your own custom standards.
+• Assign standards — pick from built-in standards (Common Core, NGSS, IB, and more) or add your own.

-This step is optional, you can always skip it and add alignment later if you prefer.
+This step is optional — you can skip it and add alignment later.

 1. Chat with your content